sanbisensei/ewu-event-app-v2/README.md

 This app allows **admins** to manage events, venues, meals, sponsors, logistics, and cashflow, while **students** can book events, make payments, and manage their profiles.

 # submitted by #

-Zahin Shariar
+Amit Datta

 Sabik Hossen

-Amit Datta
+Zahin Shariar

 # submitted to #

-Antu Chowdhury (ANTU)
+Antu Chowdhury (ANTU),

 Lecturer, Department of CSE

 East West University

 ---

 ## 🚀 Features